-Virtual Art Journaling Group
+The Art Journaling Group

 The Art Journaling Group was a pilot project in August 2020 when youth were experiencing the effects of a COVID summer; they were bored, had nothing to do, could not go anywhere and be with their friends, and mental health concerns were becoming present in our youth.
 The inaugural Art Journaling Group was funded by the Telus Friendly Future Fund and was a 6-week curriculum-based program that was condensed into three weeks and offered in a virtual setting.
 At the end of this pilot project we had measurable decreases of distress in our youth participants and knew we had something worth developing further.

 ACCESS provides all the art supplies including the journal, paints, brushes, pastels, pencils, markers, glitter, rulers, a brand-new headset, and anything else needed so our young artists can be successful in their art journal expressions.
 Youth who participate in this program come to us for a variety of reasons.
 Some youth need the process and experience of journaling, some need the connection to our program facilitators, some youth come to simply fine tune their art skills, while others are bored and value having an engaging space to participate in.
-The Art Journaling Group is a LGBTQ2S+ safer and braver virtual space and we start each group by sharing our names and pronouns.

 This program is completely FREE!
-If you are interested in registering for the Virtual Art Journaling Group, please contact our team at: firstname.lastname@example.org and request a registration package.
-Each Virtual Art Journaling Group is closed once the sessions have started, but you can waitlist for the next 12-weeks now.
+If you are interested in registering for the Virtual Art Journaling Group, please contact our team at: email@example.com and request a registration package.

 Catch The Bus